-The history of tourmaline in Mozambique is intertwined with the fortunes of a man by the name of Moussa Konate.
-Originally from Guinea in northwest Africa, Moussa Konate was a gemstone trader who had tried many of the African markets with limited success.
-That story changed when in 1987 he switched from buying rough stones in Madagascar and focused his efforts on the other side of the Mozambique Channel.
+The history of tourmaline in Mozambique is intertwined with the fortune of a man by the name of Moussa Konate.
+Originally from Guinea in Northwest Africa, Moussa Konate was a gemstone trader who had tried many of the African markets with limited success.
+That story changed when in 1987, he switched from buying rough stones in Madagascar and focused his efforts on the other side of the Mozambique Channel.

-The mining operations at the time were limited to 300 local people digging tourmaline out of crude 2 meter deep pits on about an acre of land.
+The mining operations at the time were limited to 300 local people digging tourmaline out of crude 2 meter-deep pits on about one acre of land.
 Realizing the huge potential of the stone, Moussa struck his own claim on an adjacent 300 hectares, and applied for the first mining and exploration license in the area.
-With some others, Moussa created Mozambique Gems and throughout 2004 and 2005 began production of tourmaline, a small percentage of which contained paraiba colors.
+With some others, Moussa created Mozambique Gems and throughout 2004 and 2005 began production of tourmaline, a small percentage of which contained Paraiba colors.

-As these tourmalines trickled into the market place, the news quickly spread until Moussa's tourmaline find had created a boom town.
+As these tourmaline gems trickled into the market place, the news quickly spread until Moussa's tourmaline find had created a boom town.
 Within months the number of miners increased from a few hundred to over 3,000, and five new claims of over 1,000 hectares sprang up on all sides of the original plot.
-But the early bird in this case got the worm - of the several hundred kilos of tourmaline rough which was first mined from this area, only approximately ten percent has the neon glow of paraiba and indeed ninety percent of the production was from within the original 300 hectares.
+But the early bird in this case got the worm - of the several hundred kilos of tourmaline rough that was first mined from this area, only approximately ten percent has the neon glow of Paraiba and indeed ninety percent of the production was from within the original 300 hectares.

 Unfortunately, the infrastructure of the area was unable to cope with the huge influx of laborers, and in 2006 disease became rampant in the mining camps.
 This led Moussa and his group at Mozambique Gems to suspend operations in order to try to take a more measured approach to avoid future epidemics.
-Instead, they begun developing the local area and community by building medical facilities and extending an electricity supply to neighboring areas, including schools.
+Instead, they began to develop the local area and community by building medical facilities and extending an electricity supply to neighboring areas, including schools.

 - First Published: May-23-2008